 - Governmental units of the United States

 Under California State law, a nonprofit public benefit corporation must be organized primarily or exclusively for charitable purposes.
-In addition, it must either 1) plan to obtain state tax exempt status under IRC 501(c)(3), or 2) is organized to act as a civic league or a social welfare organization and which plans to obtain state tax exempt status under CR&TC 23701(f) and/or federal tax exempt status under IRC 501(c)(4)..
-In contrast a corporation organized for other than religious, charitable, civic league or social welfare purposes will be a nonprofit mutual benefit corporation.
+In addition, it must either 1) plan to obtain state tax-exempt status under IRC 501(c)(3), or 2) is organized to act as a civic league or a social welfare organization and plan to obtain state tax-exempt status under CR&TC 23701(f) and/or federal tax-exempt status under IRC 501(c)(4)...
+In contrast, a corporation organized for other than religious, charitable, civic league, or social welfare purposes will be a nonprofit mutual benefit corporation.

-As you can see above, if you are thinking about forming a tax exempt organization for charitable purpose it is important that you consult a qualified tax attorney or other professional before taking on this needed and fulfilling mission.
+As you can see above, if you are thinking about forming a tax-exempt organization for charitable purposes it is important that you consult a qualified tax attorney or other professional before taking on this needed and fulfilling mission.